Maldonado Epi Group

 Welcome to the website of Dr. Yvonne (Bonnie) Maldonado's Pediatric Infectious Disease Research Group within the Department of Pediatrics, Division of Infectious Diseases at the Stanford University School of Medicine.

-We are involved in a variety local and international epidemiology and prevention activities focusing on HIV/AIDS, polio, and vaccines.
+We are involved in a variety local and international epidemiology and prevention activities focusing on HIV/AIDS, polio, COVID-19, and vaccines.

 Clinical Infectious Diseases supplement on the polio endgame